-As a young cook, one of the most intimidating things to make for dinner is a roast chicken.
+As a young cook, one of the most intimidating things to make for dinner was a roast chicken.
 It should be simple but somehow it seems complicated–tying up the legs, stuffing the cavity, etc. It took me many years to feel confident about the bird thing.
 The carving alone could set you over the edge.
 I conquered my fear and while I’m not the best carver in the world I make do and figure it out.
 The key to carving is letting the bird sit for at least 10 minutes.
 This seals in the juices and makes carving just a bit simpler.
 I can’t really help with the carving (you can go online and get a tutorial).
 I go by feel.
 I used to take a 5 lb chicken and hack it up so badly, but after a few attempts, I sort of figured it out and I’m sure you will too.
 I use an organic chicken, which you can get in any supermarket now.
 I just prefer it.
 Kosher is also very good here.
 Also, always pat the chicken dry with paper towels.
 This little tip goes a long way to a delicious chicken.
 I will keep a chicken frozen and take it out the night before to defrost and then the next day put it in the fridge to finish defrosting.
 It’s such a homey meal to make and your house will smell divine.

 You may need to make this a few times to perfect it.
 Practice makes perfect.
 I always say if it’s a new recipe don’t make it for company .
 The time to practice is on yourself or your family .
 I try to never make a new recipe for guests it’s too stressful and why do that when I have so many tried and true recipes that I can count on.
 Just saying….

 1 whole roasting chicken (5 to 6 lbs; I prefer organic or kosher)

 Kosher salt and freshly ground black pepper and sweet paprika–